Travels with V

 Going up to Temple Mount and the Islamic sanctuaries is not an easy task.
 First you have to pass the guarded gate at the entrance, but not through the big gates.
 Instead, if you ask a guard (there are no signs) you are directed to a much smaller gate on the right side, a gate that is often closed for visitors.
 Best chances to find it open is in the early morning.
-Then you may be allowed to walk past the armed guards and walk the footbridge that you can see to the right of the wailing wall in the picture above.
+Then you may be allowed to pass the armed guards and walk the long footbridge that you can see to the right of the wailing wall in the picture above.

 At the end of the footbridge is a new guarded gate, leading in to the Temple Mount.
 Women must cover hair and shoulders before they enter.

 In the area there are several buildings and also ruins of old roman constructions.
 Most impressive is of course the incredibly beautiful Dome of the Rock with its intricate ornaments.
 It’s not a mosque today, but one of the holiest places for muslims, since inside lies a rock from where the prophet Mohammed is said to have been lifted up to the heavens.

 Unfortunately this is off-limits for non-muslims.
 But the stunning mosaic on the outer walls are joy enough for the visitor’s eyes.

 The nearby Al-Aqsa-mosque is almost shockingly simplistic compared to its neighbour, just a plain square building wth a row of arches on the entrance side.
 But it is also one of the holiest places in the islamic world and lots of people wander in and around its premises.
 We see groups of women and children walking, singing or reading and discussing.

 "Women have placed their handbags, rings and other personal objects on the slab to charge them with holiness."